-A copy of the seniority list will be posted by January 31 and July 31 of each calendar year on designated bulletin boards with a copy forwarded to the bargaining unit president.
-Included in the list shall be a breakdown of total hours paid for part-time employees.
-All lists will include date of hire.
+A copy of the current seniority lists will be filed with the Bargaining Unit President or their designate in January and July.
+A copy of the seniority lists shall also be posted at the same time.
 Any errors noted in the seniority list should be noted and the employer notified within thirty (30) days, after which the list shall be considered final.

 - 9.03 Seniority shall be retained and accumulated when an employee is absent from work under the following conditions. - (a) When on approved leave of absence with pay. - (b) When on an approved leave of absence without pay, not exceeding thirty (30) consecutive calendar days. - (c) Generally, when absent due to disability including WSIB benefits, LTD benefits including the period of the disability program covered by Employment Insurance or absence due to illness or injury.
 For part-time employees, accumulation will be based on the employee's normal weekly hours paid over the preceding qualifying twenty-six (26) weeks.
-A qualifying week is a week where the employee is not absent due to injury or illness that exceeds thirty (30) consecutive calendar days, WSIB, vacation, pregnancy-parental leave, family medical leave or emergency leave. - (d) In accordance with the Employment Standards Act when on pregnancy/parental leave (currently a maximum of eighteen (18) months), family medical leave (currently a maximum of twenty-eight (28) weeks in a fifty-two (52) week period) or emergency leave (currently three (3) unpaid sick leave days for personal illness, three
+A qualifying week is a week where the employee is not absent due to injury or illness that exceeds thirty (30) consecutive calendar days, WSIB, vacation, pregnancy-parental leave, family medical leave or emergency leave. - (d) In accordance with the Employment Standards Act when on pregnancy/parental leave (currently a maximum of eighteen (18) months), family medical leave (currently a maximum of twenty-eight (28) weeks in a fifty-two (52) week period) or emergency leave (currently three (3) unpaid sick leave days for personal illness, three (3) unpaid family responsibility leave days for family member illness or other urgent matters, and two (2) unpaid bereavement leave days per year).

-(3) unpaid family responsibility leave days for family member illness or other urgent matters, and two (2) unpaid bereavement leave days per year).
+9.04 Seniority shall be retained but not accumulated when an employee is absent from work under the following conditions:

-- 9.04 Seniority shall be retained but not accumulated when an employee is absent from work under the following conditions: - (a) When on an approved leave of absence without pay, not provided for in 9.03 (b) above. - (b) When absent due to layoff for a period of thirty (30) calendar months. - (c) When in receipt of WSIB as the result of injury or illness incurred while in the employment of the Employer for the period beyond twenty-four (24) months and up to thirty-six (36) months. - (d) When on illness absence not paid by the Employer for a period up to thirty-six (36) months.
+- (b) When absent due to layoff for a period of thirty (30) calendar months. - (c) When in receipt of WSIB as the result of injury or illness incurred while in the employment of the Employer for the period beyond twenty-four (24) months and up to thirty-six (36) months. - (d) When on illness absence not paid by the Employer for a period up to thirty-six (36) months.